ucll-scripting/exercises/README.md

 Install the following software:

 * [git](https://git-scm.com/)
-* [Python 3](https://www.python.org/downloads/): during the installation, don't forget to have Python added to the path
+* [Python 3](https://www.python.org/downloads/): during the installation, don't forget to have Python added to environment variables
 * [Visual Studio Code](https://code.visualstudio.com/): during the installation, have it install the explorer context menu additions